Three Strategies for Tax-Efficient Investing

 Passive investing involves “owning the market” through vehicles like ETFs or index funds.
 Passive investments can create significant tax efficiencies when used appropriately.
 Compared to active investments, they tend to incur fewer trading costs and annual capital gains distributions.

-In a balanced portfolio, advisors may incorporate passive investments for efficient asset classes into taxable accounts in order to deliver tax efficiencies while still achieving a mix of active and passive investment strategies.
+In a balanced portfolio, advisors may incorporate passive investments for efficient asset classes into taxable accounts in order to deliver tax efficiencies while still seeking a mix of active and passive investment strategies.
 We consider “efficient” asset classes those where there is enough public information and analyst coverage to make it challenging for an active manager to consistently “beat the market” and therefore outperform a passive investment.
 One application of this strategy would be to use an ETF for a portion of a client’s domestic large cap equity exposure, since this represents a passive investment vehicle within a relatively efficient asset class.

 Three: Tax-Loss Harvesting